 Although the business culture in Ireland is generally conservative, the Irish are known for being modest and having a good sense of humour.
 Jokes and teasing are a part of general conversation, and this can extend to business meetings as a way to build rapport and avoid conflict.
-Expats may struggle to reconcile Irish humour with the professional environment, but should take it in the good spirit in which it's intended.
+Expats may struggle to reconcile Irish humour with the professional environment but should take it in the good spirit in which it is intended.

 Business structures in Ireland are hierarchical.
 Decisions are usually made at the top, but the division between managers and their subordinates can sometimes be blurred.
 Irish businesspeople are often less formal and more friendly than their European counterparts.

 Business meetings can be unstructured and it’s not unusual to conduct business meetings outside of the office – in a coffee shop or even over a pint of Guinness at the pub.
 Many business interactions also take place on the golf course.

 Networking and establishing good rapport is important in Irish business and expats should allow for small talk before negotiations officially begin.
 Polite conversation can centre on Irish culture and sport, but politics and religion should be avoided.
 Once negotiations start, the meeting should be focused on business and conversation should be direct and to the point.

 Expats should avoid being loud or arrogant in their interactions, as this may be met with suspicion.
 Professional titles are not prevalent in Irish business culture and titles will not automatically command respect.
 It’s not unusual to move to first name basis with Irish associates fairly soon, but expats should wait for their Irish colleagues to invite them to do so first.

 The Irish have a reputation for being shrewd negotiators with a preference for systematic procedures and a relaxed sense of time, meaning that decision-making can be a slow process.
 While an expat’s hosts may be late for business or social engagements, they should always be punctual out of respect.